choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

 .. image:: images/tank.png

-This is a model composed of two rotational joints that move the turret and gun barrel, and two crawlers for movement, with a camera and light mounted as devices.
+This is a model composed of two rotational joints that move the turret and gun barrel, and two continuous tracks for movement, with a camera and light mounted as devices.

-SimpleTank is a simplified version of the "Tank" model, which is a standard sample of a crawler-type mobile robot, and has the same basic structure as the Tank model.
+SimpleTank is a simplified version of the "Tank" model, which is a standard sample of a tracked mobile robot, and has the same basic structure as the Tank model.
 Sample projects such as:

 * TankJoystick.cnoid
 * TankVisionSensors.cnoid